PrismaticLab/Video-RAC/README.md

 We present **Video-RAC**, an adaptive chunking methodology for lecture videos within Retrieval-Augmented Generation (RAG) pipelines.
 Using **CLIP embeddings** and **SSIM** to detect coherent slide transitions, plus **entropy-based keyframe selection**, we construct multimodal chunks that align audio transcripts and visual frames.

+Alongside the method, we release **EduViQA**, a slide-centric, bilingual (Persian/English) lecture dataset containing 20 videos from 5 professors across STEM and education topics.
+Each lecture is paired with 50 synthetic QA items and categorized by duration (40% mid-length, ~20–40 minutes) to support controlled RAG benchmarking.

 **Key Highlights:**
 - ✨ **Adaptive chunking** using CLIP embeddings and SSIM for semantic segmentation
 - 🌍 **Bilingual dataset** (Persian & English) with 20 educational videos